Shemini: Follow the Rules

 Elazar and Itamar stick to following instructions and doing the job God has given them.
 They are rewarded with long lives and many descendants who also serve as priests.

-Is it better to die in an ecstasy of worship, hurtling your soul into the unknown?
+Is it better to die in ecstasy, hurtling your soul into the unknown?
 Or is it better to keep your head and pay attention to the demands of this world?
-Both paths have their attractions, and perhaps there is a middle way, a life with one’s own feet on the ground and a vision of God’s feet in the sky.
+Both paths have their attractions.
+Perhaps there is a middle way, a life with one’s own feet on the ground as well as a vision of God’s feet in the sky.

 But I prefer to be like Elazar and Itamar, and hope for a long life of service in this world, doing my work as well and as carefully I can.
 (And I am glad I was not given the bloody work of an ancient Israelite priest!)